aatmmr/aatmmr.github.io/src/content/blog/github-copilot-extensions-create-simple-agent.md

 **Imports**

 The `createServer` function from the `node:http` module and the `createTextEvent` and `createDoneEvent` functions from the `@copilot-extensions/preview-sdk` module are imported.
 The `createTextEvent` function is used to create a text event sent to the chat, and the `createDoneEvent` function is used to create a done event sent to the chat.
-The `createDoneEvent` function is **important** as it indicates that the agent has finished processing the request.

 **The Server Function**